International-Data-Spaces-Association/DataSpaceConnector/docs/index.md

 **This project is currently no longer maintained but looking for new maintainers.**

-Applications for maintainers shall be directed to IDSA.
+Applications for maintainers shall be directed to the [International Data Space Association](mailto:info@internationaldataspaces.org).

 This project was previously maintained by Fraunhofer ISST and after that by sovity GmbH.
 Please do not approach former maintainers.
-If you have questions, plase open an issue / discussion for the community or approach the IDSA.
+If you have questions, plase open an issue / discussion for the community or approach the [International Data Space Association](mailto:info@internationaldataspaces.org).

 With the
 help of the Dataspace Connector, existing software can easily be extended by IDS connector